joyceycodes/JamPackd/journals/marble.md

 - Got help from Adrian for our fetch/Token
 - Still need to work on Null token
 - Built our account page just need to flesh out the playlist code.

+12/2/22

+- FINALLY GOT AUTH WORKING WITH NO TOKEN ERRORS!!!
+Scott/Z/Joyce.
+No idea where Tiffany is.